CERN (Yellow) Reports

 A copy of the request should be sent to Jens Vigen.
 Final approval will follow when the document is completed, prior to allocation of the Report number.

-After your document has been accepted in principle by the CREB, you should contact the publishing service, who will help you prepare your report for printing and online publication.
+After your document has been accepted in principle by the CREB, you should contact the publishing service, who will help you prepare your report and online publication.
+As of 2019 reports are not any longer generally printed—assitance with printing is available, but the related cost shall be carried by the requestor.

 You can find guidelines on how to prepare your text (including templates and style files) here.